 Starting with simple, healthy dishes may be a good idea.
 If you feel like preparing a hamburger though, no one is stopping you.
 The goal of the food preparation process is to help distract you from anxiety and depression.
 However, since mood disorders cause weight gain, it is advisable to use healthy recipes.

-Food can also affect your mood, so if you plan to indulge in your own cooking, it is sensible to use ingredients that stimulate happy mood such as eggs, meat, poultry, asparagus, peas among others or foods that are known for their calming effect such as leafy greens.
+Food can also affect your mood, so if you plan to indulge in your own cooking, it is sensible to use ingredients that stimulate happy moods such as eggs, meat, poultry, asparagus, peas among others or foods that are known for their calming effect such as leafy greens.

-Why Cooking can be Therapeutic
+Why Cooking Can Be Therapeutic